 Pot holders to protect your hands from the heat.

 Time, lots of time.
 Allow 3-4 times the normal cooking time, and remember to keep moving the cookers to keep them facing the sun.

 Pros: As I mentioned, these solar cookers are pretty inexpensive to make.
 Another advantage is the fact that the food comes out amazingly tender without the addition of any oil.
 And since there are no flames, solar cooking is a safer option when younger children are nearby.

 Cons: Unfortunately, you cannot brown meat or fry food with a solar cooker.
 You also can’t stir your food while it’s cooking in the solar cooker, because the pot must stay covered and inside a special oven-roasting bag.

 Normal recipes work fine but require much less liquid than usual.
 Don’t get discouraged if it doesn’t come out perfect the first time – It takes a bit of practice to adjust regular recipes to the solar cooker.
-I would also skip items, like cookies, s’mores, or burgers that they do a lot better when cooked quickly.
+I would also skip items, like cookies, s’mores, or burgers that taste a lot better when cooked quickly.
 Solar Cookers International has a book, Eleanor’s Solar Cookbook, which I have used and recommend.

 In addition to adding some flare to your troop’s outdoor cooking trip, solar cooking is a wonderful way for Girl Scouts and Girl Guides to make a real difference in the world.
 To learn more about the impactful role that solar cooking plays in countries suffering from fuel shortage, see what these Girl Guides are doing in Malaysia.
 My Senior Girl Scout Troop recently went to the Caribbean, where they taught solar cooking to Girl Guides and adults in Trinidad & Tobago, Barbados, and the Dominican Republic – it was such a rewarding project.